Tag Archives: International Drama

 The story turns into a Lord of the Flies situation where it is “kill or be killed”.
 The clever ending for this one is fantastic as the officials completely misinterpret the events.

-This chapter reminds me most of a Quentin Tarantino film (must have been the bloody bride), as the tone and the texture is reminiscent of his films (and yes, the blood too!).
+This chapter reminds me of a Quentin Tarantino film (must have been The Bloody Bride), as the tone and the texture are reminiscent of his films (and yes, the blood too!).

 Oscar Nominations: Best Foreign Language Film